 Discussions

 In my research, I discovered the lack of information and research into mixed reality to be concerning.
 The amount of data collected by these devices is immense compared to what is currently being collected by other devices.
 The lack of policies and regulations for mixed reality technology is also profound.
-Until proper regulations are made using these devices is a risk for buyers.
+Until proper regulations are made, using these devices is a risk for buyers.
 Consumers and users need to be made aware of the risks they accept by just using the technology.

 Conclusion